mweel1/usa_high_level/USA-Internet/domain-zone/index.md

-# FCC Application Zone Overview
+# FCC Domain Zone Overview

 Application zones are designed to allow a user to press a button on an operating system where applications that are associated to a geo-fence will be shown on the device to launch.